 Sophie Neville, who starred as Titty in the 1974 Swallows and Amazons film, will be appearing at the 2022 Southampton Boat Show.

-PBO’s Ben Sutcliffe-Davies will be interviewing Sophie on the Foredeck Stage on one day of each weekend – keep an eye out for the confirmed dates – and afterwards Sophie will be signing copies of her book, The Making of Swallows and Amazons, on the PBO stand E001.
+PBO’s Ben Sutcliffe-Davies will be interviewing Sophie on the Foredeck Stage on one day of each weekend (from 1500 to 1540 on Friday 16, and from 1430 to 1530 on both Saturday 17 and Saturday 24) and afterwards Sophie will be signing copies of her book, The Making of Swallows and Amazons, on the PBO stand E001.

 Sophie, who is president of The Arthur Ransome Society, has promised to bring along a few items of movie memorabilia to the show, including Swallow’s flag.